 Having a deck is a wonderful outdoor space addition to your home.
 It expands your living space and serves as a great place for family bonding, entertaining, and for having leisure time outdoors.
 It is a dream for many homeowners to have a beautifully designed deck in their house.
 There is no one-design-suits-all when it comes to deck-designing.
 A number of factors like the climate, budget, building material, lifestyle, usage, etc., should be taken into account when planning the design of the deck.

-When installing a deck, remember that the deck structure is meant to last over decades and not just years.
+During outdoor deck installation, remember that the deck structure is meant to last over decades and not just years.
 Unless you have some experience in building structures, it is best to not go the DIY route but to hire a reputed outdoor space design service provider for a more thorough job.
 However, you should do your research and have a good idea about how you want your deck to be so that it can be translated into reality.

 1. Determine The Size Of Your Deck